-IPI is a member of the American Legislative Exchange Council (ALEC) as of 2011.
-Brian Costin, IPI Director of Outreach, and Ted Dabrowski, Vice President of Policy, represent IPI on ALEC's Tax and Fiscal Policy Task Force.
+In 2011, Brian Costin, IP's Director of Outreach, and Ted Dabrowski, Vice President of Policy, represented IP on ALEC's Tax and Fiscal Policy Task Force.
 At the 2011 Annual Meeting, Costin introduced the "Local Government Transparency Act" model legislation, and Dabrowski introduced the "Pension Funding and Fairness Act" model legislation for adoption by the task force.
 The latter was adopted and proceeded to the ALEC Board of Directors for approval.
-Executive Vice President Kristina Rasmussen represented IPI on the Tax and Fiscal Policy Task Force as of April 2010, when she penned an article entitled "Pension Funding Reform: A Solution for Budget Deficits" for ALEC's newsletter, Inside ALEC.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.

-The Illinois Policy Institute hosts writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
+In 2018, IP transferred ownership of The Illinois News Network to Franklin News Foundation.
+The Illinois Policy has hosted writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
 The Franklin Center funds reporters in over 40 states.
 Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.
 On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."